 Riggs Spring Loop Trail

-The Riggs Spring Loop Trail is an 8.6-mile loop, which begins and ends at the Rainbow/ Yovimpa Point trailheads.
+The Riggs Spring Loop Trail is an 8.6-mile (14 km) loop, which begins and ends at the Rainbow/ Yovimpa Point trailheads.
 This trail descends to the valley below the cliffs at the south end of the park, through ponderosa pine, fir, aspen, maple, and gambel oak.
-There are four campsites on the 8.6-mile Riggs Spring Loop Trail.
+There are four campsites along the Riggs Spring Loop Trail.

 A permit is required year-round for all overnight stays in the backcountry.
 A backcountry permit allows the permit holder and their group to camp in designated backcountry campsites.

 Your reservation is not a permit.
-Permits must be issued in person at the Bryce Canyon Visitor Center within two days of the trip start date, but before 2:00PM MT on the trip start date.
+Permits must be issued in person at the Bryce Canyon Visitor Center within two days of your trip start date, but no later than 1 hour before the visitor center closes on your trip start date.

 Conditions along the Under-the-Rim Trail are very rugged, and the trail may be difficult to follow.
 Orienteering skills are strongly recommended.
 Please carry a topographic map and compass.